MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-manage-notification-templates.md

 ## <a name="to-modify-a-notification-template"></a>To modify a notification template
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Notification Templates**, and then choose the related link.
-2. In the **Notification Templates** window, select the notification template that you want to modify.
+2. On the **Notification Templates** page, select the notification template that you want to modify.
 3. Choose the **Export Template Content** action.
-4. In the **Export File** window, choose the **Save** button, and then name and save the HTML file in an appropriate location.
+4. On the **Export File** page, choose the **Save** button, and then name and save the HTML file in an appropriate location.
 5. Right-click the file, choose **Open with**, and then choose the relevant program.

     > [!NOTE]